 The filming process for CEO testimonials does not differ greatly from the course of action behind filming video-testimonials.
 With leadership videos, it goes without saying, a high level of authenticity should be aimed for.
 CEO’s in front of the camera, like famous actors, have a right to have one, competent person of contact, who will guide them through the takes and filming process.
 As a general rule that responsibility usually lies with the director or producer.
 Either way: a person who has experience and knowledge of both the content and the filming process and who can meet the CEO at his or her level.

 Image and sound postproduction

 Properly planned and implemented postproduction should fit in seamlessly – and as precisely as a gear wheel in a Swiss watch – into the overall process.
 Two to three days of postproduction work is average, until the CEO video can be presented to the client in its final version.
 In the case of prior announcement and relevant planning, shortened completion times – usually at the cost of an express fee – are possible if the work is done in shifts.

 Continuation (Part 3)

 Part 3 of this three part series lists the most important types and styles of leadership videos.
-The article should be understood as an orientation aid for creation and conception of leadership videos.
+The article should be understood as an orientation aid for creation and conception of videos.